oleveque/DetectSimpleShapes/README.md

 # detectSimpleShapes
-C++ program with OpenCV to detect simple shapes in a frame.
+C++ program using OpenCV to detect simple shapes in a frame.